Skip to main content

 Integrate SPIRE

-Learn how to integrate SPIRE (SPIFFE Runtime Environment) with AuthSec for automatic workload identity management and certificate rotation.
+This guide covers deploying and configuring SPIRE (SPIFFE Runtime Environment) with AuthSec for automatic workload identity management and certificate rotation.

-Workloads receive cryptographic identities on startup
+• Automatic identity issuance — Workloads receive cryptographic identities upon startup without manual provisioning

-Architecture Overview
+Architecture

 ┌─────────────────┐